Death Busters: Death Nightmares

 The Death Nightmares (デス・ナイトメア, Desu Naitomea) are nameless servants of Kaolinite in the musical Usagi Ai no Senshi e no Michi.
 They are portrayed as beautiful, seductive women with silver hair, and have a rivalry with the Death Mannetjes in the heart snatching.
 They use a Daimon named Gondola to steal Chibiusa's pure crystal heart, but they are stopped by Sailors Uranus and Neptune, and later killed by the Guardians, only to be revived by Sailor Moon at the end of the musical.
-They are played by Kaori Ishikawa, Ado Endou, Yuuko Matsumoto, Eri Ikemoto, Hisako Doubayashi, Yoshiko Nakahara, and Junko Oyama.
+They are played by Kaori Ishikawa, Ado Endoh, Yuuko Matsumoto, Eri Ikemoto, Hisako Doubayashi, Yoshiko Nakahara, and Junko Oyama.

 In the Last Dracul musical, they are female dream demons, appearing again as beautiful and seductive women but with dark hair.
 Some of them are named in this arc: Olam Tiphareth, Roi Malkuth, and Elyon Yesod; however, there are other unnamed members.
 They have no relation to the Death Busters in this version; since Kaolinite does not appear in this musical, their leader is Undead Berserk's right-hand woman, Death Lamia (デス・ラミアー, Desu Ramia).
-The Last Dracul Death Nightmares are portrayed by Miki Kawasaki, Ado Endou, Noriko Yamakawa, Junko Yamauchi, and Izumi Ogino.
+The Last Dracul Death Nightmares are portrayed by Miki Kawasaki, Ado Endoh, Noriko Yamakawa, Junko Yamauchi, and Izumi Ogino.